-migrants deploy their financial capital: Investing in countries of origin/heritage and transit; encouraging import-export of goods between these countries; and the mobilisation of relief and other resources in times of emergency.
+While these remittances can be viewed as private consumption, over 50% of all monies remitted to the developing world are used to support development outcomes - food security, housing, education, health, and livelihoods.
+This does not include other ways in which diaspora and migrants deploy their financial capital: investing in countries of origin/heritage and transit; encouraging import-export of goods between these countries; and the mobilisation of relief and other resources in times of emergency.
 Moreover, these contributions also tend to be counter-cyclical - increasing at times of crisis, where traditionally the private sector can be prone to capital flight and disinvestment.
-The World Bank also estimated that 20 per cent of remittances are targeted towards investment of some kind.
-In the African context that equates to around USD 17.4 billion of DDI, given the remittance figures of USD 87 billion.
+The World Bank also estimated that 20% of remittances are targeted towards investment of some kind - making that in the African context around USD \$17.4 billion of DDI, given the remittance figures of USD \$87 billion.

-Diaspora investors and entrepreneurs may well have access to better local market information, or be better able to navigate cultural, language and legal barriers to doing business in countries of origin.
+Diaspora investors and entrepreneurs may well have access to better local market information, or are better able to navigate cultural, language, and legal barriers to doing business in countries of origin.
 They are also likely to have a different perception of investment risk in such countries, and may be prepared to wait longer to see a return on their investment (thus representing a form of 'patient capital').